sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 JDBC Drivers
 -------

 When using the JDBC processors, the following can be used for the JDBC Driver.
-Below are the JDBC URL's for some databases:
+Below are the JDBC URLs for some databases :

 * MySQL : com.mysql.jdbc.Driver
 * PostgreSQL : org.postgresql.Driver
 * Oracle : oracle.jdbc.driver.OracleDriver

-Example JDBC URL
+Example JDBC URLs
 ----------------

-Below are some example JDBC URL for reading from Relational sources when using the JDBC Processors:
+Below are some examples of JDBC URLs for reading from Relational sources when using the JDBC Processors :

 * MySQL : jdbc:mysql://localhost:3306/mydb
 * PostgreSQL : jdbc:postgresql://localhost:5432/mydb